Alfresco/alfresco-helm-charts/docs/build-your-own-charts.md

 #### Configuring database using values

-First thing to do is to check the chart's [values documentation](../charts/alfresco-repository/README.md).
+First thing to do is to check the chart [values documentation](../charts/alfresco-repository/README.md).
 There, we can see the database configuration can be done using the `configuration.db` element in our `values.yaml` file as shown below:

 ```yaml
 repo: